dahshurutley/practice-python-questions/README.md

 #### Personal Repository for all solutions to the Practice Python website questions
 #### Please note not all questions have Extras!
 #### Please report any issues with my solutions!
 It really helps.
+<h4> Credit to the creator of <a href='https://gist.github.com/pierrejoubert73/902cc94d79424356a8d20be2b382e1ab'> This link for the formating of this README file. </h4>

 <br>